BayCEER/python-bayeosdevice/README.md

 --------|-----------|--------
-values| ItemDictionary for value page| Null actions|ItemDictionary for settings page| Null units| Dictionary for item units, key can be a regular expression like '^cpu' to match all item keys that start with a 'cpu' string| {}
+values| ItemDictionary for value page| Null actions|ItemDictionary for settings page| Null units| Dictionary for item units.
+Key can be a regular expression like '^cpu' to match all item keys that start with a 'cpu' string| {}
 port|Embedded web server port|80
 password|Password|bayeos
 template|Template file, used to render the device web page.
-File must be in folder 'bayeosdevice/templates' |items.html
+File must be in folder 'bayeosdevice/templates'.
+A blueprint for a customized template can be found in file [custom.html](bayeosdevice/templates/custom.html)|items.html

 ## Authors